 The blatant problem of economics is that the agenda pushers — political economists in particular — have no consistent economic theory to works with.
 And the ultimate reason is the scientific incompetence of the theoretical economists of the Walrasian, Keynesian, Marxian, or Austrian sect.

 Presently, economics consists of a heap of special-purpose models that are either partial/commonsensical/idiosyncratic or provably false if generalized.
 A materially and formally consistent theory of how the monetary economy works is lacking until this day.

-The distinctive mark of incompetence is that the profit theory is false since Adam Smith, that is, economists have no idea of the central phenomenon of their subject matter.
+The distinctive mark of incompetence is that the profit theory is false since Adam Smith, that is, economists have no idea of the foundational phenomenon of their subject matter.
 And this is how they became the scientific laughing stock.

 Methodologically, the ultimate reason for the overall scientific failure is that the foundational propositions, aka axioms, of economics are false.#1 This explodes the whole theoretical superstructure.

 Therefore, the one and only task of theoretical economics is to rectify the axiomatic foundations of economics.
 The clueless multiplication of hanging-in-the-air models is pointless.
 It did not work in the past and it will not work in the future.
 The time for a Paradigm Shift is now.

-Theoretical economics, which has to satisfy the criteria of material and formal consistency, has to be put on sound axiomatic foundations (2014).#2 From this then follows the correct formula of overall monetary profit and the correct Employment Law and so on to distribution and growth theory.
+Theoretical economics, which has to satisfy the criteria of material and formal consistency, has to be put on sound axiomatic foundations (2014).#2 From this then follows the correct formula of the 2-sector monetary profit and the correct Employment Law and so on to distribution and growth theory.